-Truancy: When a student has accumulated 3 or more days of unexcused or illegal absences, a written notice shall be mailed to the parent(s).
-After the notice has been mailed, a citation will be served on the parent by the District Justice after each additional unexcused or illegal absence.
+When a student continues to be habitually truant, District staff shall refer the student to the local children and youth agency and file a citation in the office of the appropriate District Magisterial Justice against the person in parental relation who resides in the same household as the student.
 Whenever a student has been unlawfully absent to the extent that his/her parent(s) have received a letter of notification of three (3) unlawful absences and been unlawfully absent for any additional day or more, including those minutes of unlawful tardiness that, when added, make up a school day, the parent may be prosecuted for non-compliance with the compulsory attendance laws of the state.
-If the absence continues, a new citation shall be issued weekly.
+If the absence continues, a new citation shall be issued in accordance with the specific provisions of law.